tschoffelen/tschoffelen/content/go-to-on-it/index.md

 What?

 TONY
-‘Go to’!
+‘Go to’.
 It’s the new ‘on it’.
 New catch phase, just came up with it.
 You like it?

 GIBBS
 No - The manager?